Stock Pavilion: History

 Inside, most of the space is taken by an elliptical earth-floored arena 164 by 66 feet.
-Around the arena are six tiers of concrete bneches which can seat 2000 spectators.
+Around the arena are six tiers of concrete benches which can seat 2000 spectators.
 Beneath them are animal stalls and storage space.
 Tucked around the arena are two floors of classrooms, storage, and offices.
 When completed in 1908, the building won a prize as "the most desirable structure erected by any U.S. college in that year."

 The pavilion was the largest auditorium in Madison from the time it was built until 1930, when the Field House was built.
-As such, it was used for numerous events not involving cattle, including football games, boy scout jamborees, UW commencements; concerts by Paderewski, Sergei Rachmaninoff, and the London Symphony Orchestra; and speeches by Theodore Roosevelt, William Howard Taft, Harry S. Truman, and civil rights leader Martin Luther King Jr. The building was listed on the National Register of Historic Places in 1985 and on the State Register of Historic Places in 1989 - significant for its intact, stylish architecture.
+As such, it was used for numerous events not involving cattle, including football games, boy scout jamborees, UW commencements; concerts by Paderewski, Sergei Rachmaninoff, and the London Symphony Orchestra; and speeches by Theodore Roosevelt, William Howard Taft, Harry S. Truman, and civil rights leader Martin Luther King Jr. Including Philip La Follette during the formation of the National Progressives of America.
+The building was listed on the National Register of Historic Places in 1985 and on the State Register of Historic Places in 1989 - significant for its intact, stylish architecture.